MaxCrank/AsposeTest/README.md

 ### Cons

 1. Each format processor implementation is in the same project as the others, including base classes and abstractions, which may lead to a sort of a mess if there are dozens of formats.
-2. NAnt is not supported since 2012 and many features doesn't work with modern tools and environemnts.
+2. NAnt is not supported since 2012 and many features doesn't work with modern tools and environments.

 ### Sample code